msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 = 2.1.4 =
 * Fixed a bug where on WooCommerce < 3.0 references would be re-used incorrectly
-* Re-enabled the use of references when they're not used anymore on on-hold or pending orders
+* Re-enabled the use of references when they’re not used anymore on on-hold or pending orders

 = 2.1.3 =
 * Small change for compatibility with the new “WC – APG SMS Notifications” timer for on-hold status messages functionality